CBEP-SoCB-Details/FOCB_OA/Analysis_and_Graphics/FOCB-OA-Revised-Graphics.md

 looking at effect of time of day or time of tide on FOCB results.

 For some reason, read\_excel is not reading in the dates and times correctly.
-WE reconstruct the time from components.
+We reconstruct the time from components.
 As described above, the timezone settings for this are not 100% certain. here I read the data in with local time, which I believe is usually correct for FOCB’s data.